mihai-negru/c-language-data-structures/Documentation/DOUBLE_LINKED_LISTS.md

 > **NOTE:** If filter function return **0** for every element then NULL pointer will be returned and no newList will be created, however you can pass a NULL double linked list pointer to **dlist_free_all**, but it will have no effect.

-## For some other examples of using linked lists you can look up at /examples/doubleLists
+## For some other examples of using double linked lists you can look up at /examples/doubleLists